-- 3. Do you think the system should also be expanded to include cat registrations and cat breeder registrations?

-- □ Yes

-- ⊠ No

--  Unsure

-- 4. Do you think any of the following additional information should be included on the centralised registration system (you may select more than one option):

-- □ Approved kennel establishments

-- □ Dog management facilities

-- □ Pet shops that sell or transfer dogs

-- □ Dangerous dogs

-- Dog owner's subject to Court orders or convicted of particular offences

-- $\hfill\square$ Dogs that have been seized by the local government

-- Dogs involved in a dog attack

-- Dogs that have not been controlled by the owner

-- Dogs that have caused a nuisance or are subject to a nuisance complaint

-- Dogs that are subject to a destruction order

-- ☑ Other information please specify:

-Please indicate reasons for your preference/s:

-At the moment only Local Government officers can access this information.
-Many of the Councils do not have databases accessible to other Councils.
-I cannot make a comment when there are no firm guidelines for the implementation of this proposal.
+Questions - All 3.
+Do you think the system should also be expanded to include cat registrations and cat breeder registrations? ☐ Yes ☐ No ☑ Unsure 4.
+Do you think any of the following additional information should be included on the centralised registration system (you may select more than one option): Approved kennel establishments Dog management facilities Pet shops that sell or transfer dogs Dangerous dogs Dog owner's subject to Court orders or convicted of particular offences Dogs that have been seized by the local government Dogs involved in a dog attack Dogs that have not been controlled by the owner Dogs that have caused a nuisance or are subject to a nuisance complaint Dogs that are subject to a destruction order Other information - please specify: Please indicate reasons for your preference/s: Without having a true picture of who may have access to the above information I am unable to comment or support a view.
+Currently, much of this information is only available to Local Government Officers in their own jurisdiction.
 5. Would you support a larger increase in dog registration fees to include additional information on the system?

-- □ Yes - \boxtimes No this should be a State borne cost - □ Unsure - 6.
-How much extra would you be prepared to pay for an annual dog registration to cover these costs?

-Zero - there should be a no extra charge option on this question.

-- 🗆 \$1 \$5

-- □ \$6 \$10

-- 🗆 \$11 \$15

-- 🗆 \$16 \$20

-- \Box More than \$20

-Why should I, as an member of DogsWest and an owner of a Registered Kennel Property pay extra fees?
-We already pay a bulk registration fee for our dogs.
-History will show that kennel properties rarely have straying dogs, we do not have noise complaints regarding dogs, our dogs are kept in good health and often live out their lives as companions after their show and breeding careers.

-- 7. Who do you think should have access to this additional information?

-- \boxtimes Only local governments

-- □ Animal welfare agencies

-- Other please specify:

-- 8. Would it be beneficial for your local government if cat and cat breeder registrations were also transitioned to the centralised registration system?

-- □ Yes

-- □ No

-- □ Unsure

-- 9. How would transitioning cat and cat breeder registrations to a centralised registration system be beneficial to your local government?

-- □ Administrative efficiency

-- □ Consistency with centralised dog registrations

-- □ No requirement to maintain own register

-- □ Other please specify:

-- It would not be beneficial please specify:

-- 10. Would any of the additional information outlined above be useful for your local government?

-Approved kennel establishments

-Dog manad gement facilities 900 1000

-- Pet shops that sell or transfer dogs - □ Dangerous dogs - Dog owner's subject to Court orders or convicted of particular offences - $\hfill\square$ Dogs that have been seized by the local government - $\hfill\square$ Dogs involved in a dog attack - Dogs that have not been controlled by the owner - Dogs that have caused a nuisance or are subject to a nuisance complaint - $\hfill\square$ Dogs that are subject to a destruction order

-□ Other information - please specify:

-Please indicate why you think it would be useful:

-- 11. What additional costs would including this information in the system create for your local government?

-- □ Processing the additional information

-- $\hfill\square$ Monitoring the additional information

-- □ Other:

-- 12. How much extra do you estimate this would cost your local government per annual dog registration?

-- 🗆 \$1 \$5

-- □ \$6 \$10

-- □ \$11 \$15

-- 🗆 \$16 \$20

-- \Box More than \$20

-- 13. Would it be easier for your local government to process and record kennel establishment licences through the system?

-- □ Yes

-- □ No

-- □ Unsure

-Please give your reasons:
+□ Yes

+No - as a State Government initiative, it should be funded by the ■ No - as a State Government initiative, it should be funded by the should be shoul

+State ☐ Unsure

+□ Offsure

+6. How much extra would you be prepared to pay for an annual dog registration

+to cover these costs?

+Zero - there should be a no extra charge option on this question. ☐ \$1 - \$5

+□ \$6 - \$10

+□ \$11 - \$15

+□ \$16 - \$20

+☐ More than \$20

+7 Who do you think should have access to this additional information?

+7. ✓ Only local governments

+☐ Animal welfare agencies

+☐ Other - please specify:

+Questions - Local Governments

+8. Would it be beneficial for your local government if cat and cat breeder

+registrations were also transitioned to the centralised registration system?

+□ Yes

+□ No

+□ Unsure

+Q How would transitioning cat and cat breeder registrations to a centralised

+) . registration system be beneficial to your local government?

+☐ Administrative efficiency

+☐ Consistency with centralised dog registrations

+☐ No requirement to maintain own register

+☐ Other - please specify:

+☐ It would not be beneficial - please specify:

+10 Would any of the additional information outlined above he useful for your local

+10 .
+Would any of the additional information outlined above be useful for your local government?

+☐ Approved kennel establishments

+☐ Dog management facilities

+☐ Pet shops that sell or transfer dogs

+☐ Dangerous dogs

+Dog owner's subject to Court orders or convicted of particular offences Dogs that have been seized by the local government Dogs involved in a dog attack Dogs that have not been controlled by the owner Dogs that have caused a nuisance or are subject to a nuisance complaint Dogs that are subject to a destruction order Other information - please specify: Ple ease indicate why you think it would be useful: hat additional costs would including this information in the system create your local government?
+Processing the additional information Monitoring the additional information Other: anr w much extra do you estimate this would cost your local government per hual dog registration? \$1 - \$5 \$6 - \$10 \$11 - \$15 \$16 - \$20 More than \$20 est ould it be easier for your local government to process and record kennel ablishment licences through the system?
+Yes No Unsure Ple ase give your reasons: